srcdslab/sm-plugin-lilac/README.md

 If this is a problem for you, you can set `lilac_aimbot_autoshoot` to `0`.

 Important thing to note about Autoshoot, because this feature shoots for you, you cannot tell if someone is using Autoshoot by spectating them, or through STV demos.
 Autoshoot isn't visible in demos or for spectators.

-**Q: What is Anti-Duck-Delay?
-There are so many bans for it, are they false positives?**\
-A: Are they false positives?
-In short: **No.**\
-Anti-Duck-Delay (Most commonly called **FastDuck**) is a cheat feature in CS:GO that is available in a LOT of cheats.\
-In fact, Anti-Duck-Delay is so commonly used by cheaters, that most bans issued by Lilac in CS:GO will be for this.\
-Anti-Duck-Delay works by inputting a value into your usercmd buttons, that is impossible to input by legit players; only internal cheats can do this.

-I understand if this makes you anxious, since there are a LOT of bans for ADD, but this is completely normal.\
-If someone gets banned for this, they were cheating.

 **Q: What is NoLerp?**\
 A: "NoLerp" is when cheats set their interpolation to 0ms (or lower than the minimum possible).\